Dylan-Hackett/Kymatikos/README.md

-# Thaumazein Project Overview
+# Kymatikos Project Overview

-Thaumazein is a polyphonic Eurorack voice built on the Daisy Seed.
+Kymatikos is a polyphonic Eurorack voice built on the Daisy Seed.
 It combines Plaits-style macro-oscillators, per-voice envelopes, an arpeggiator, and a small effects chain (delay, biquad filters, and freeverb) into a self-contained synth engine.

 # Repository and Quick Start